ndrewtl/airspace-jekyll/_posts/2017-03-21-data-clustering.md

 Please note that you only have two columns in here - `SppID` and `AreaID`.The number of rows is the number of occurrence records in our dataset - 42015.

-### Making a presence and absence matrix through a loop function
+### Making a presence and absence matrix through a loop

 How does the method know which observations are more similar to one another than others?
 Simple.
 You will provide it with a pairwise distance matrix.
 This is a quadratic (number of rows is equal to the number of columns) matrix containing the distance values taken for each pair of sites in the dataset.
 There are different ways of calculating these pairwise distances and the most suitable method for you will largely depend on the kind of data you are working with.

 Right now, what we need to do is use the data frames we have and create a presence and absence matrix with sites in the rows and species in the columns.
 As it is standard, "1" means species present in a site and "0" means the species does not occur in a site.
 No matter what distance metric you'll use, the pairwise distance matrix that will be used when clustering your data will always be constructed based on this table.
 Of course, if you have species abundance, than you'll be working with an abundance matrix.

 The way we are going to build such matrix is through a loop function.
-Loop functions are extremely useful and are used very often in R. If you never heard about them or want to learn more about them, you can check our tutorial on <a href="https://ourcodingclub.github.io/2017/02/08/funandloops.html">how to construct and use loop functions. </a>
+Loop functions are extremely useful and are used very often in R. If you never heard about them or want to learn more about them, you can check our tutorial on <a href="https://ourcodingclub.github.io/2017/02/08/funandloops.html">how to use loops. </a>

-### Presence / absence matrix

 ```r
 # Making the species by site matrix (presence and abscence).
 We'll call it commat.